azharichenko/PittWebAPI/README.md

-# Pitt Web API
+# Pitt Course Web API
 [![License GPLv3](https://img.shields.io/badge/license-GPLv3-blue.svg)](LICENSE)
 ![Version 0.0.0](https://img.shields.io/badge/version-0.0.0-green.svg)

-The Pitt Web API is a combination of the Pitt Computer Science Club's PittAPI and GraphQL to make a simple and consise API for the web.
-This app uses the PittAPI as a scrapping tool.
+The Pitt Web API is a combination of the Pitt Computer Science Club's PittAPI and GraphQL to make a simple and consise API for the web to gather course information

 ## License